 So far we listed 10 things you should pay attention to but that’s just the tip of the iceberg.

 But it’s no coincidence MileageWise has wise in its name.
 It monitors 60 more of those problematic circumstances, so you don’t have to keep them in mind.

-Our web dashboard and app, with the help of our AdWise feature which checks all together 70 logical conflicts (also monitoring the applicable legislation in that period, retrospectively too) your recommended logs will be good to go and IRS-proof, meeting every expectation.
+Our web dashboard and app, with the help of our AdWise feature which checks and corrects all together 70 logical conflicts (also monitoring the applicable legislation in that period, retrospectively too) your recommended logs will be good to go and IRS-proof, meeting every expectation.